Natural Gas Forced-air Furnaces

 - Check your furnace filter monthly and replace according to manufacturer specifications.

-- Have a licensed professional service technician check your furnace annually to make sure it is running safely and efficiently.
+- Have a professional service technician check your furnace annually to make sure it is running safely and efficiently.
 Consider timing your annual service call for late summer to "beat the first frost rush".

 - Inspect the "cold-end' of the flue for ice build-up that could restrict exhaust.